noone-silent/phalcon-documentation/docs/filter-validation.md

 ```

 ### Email
-Checks if a value has a correct e-mail format
+Checks if a value has a correct e-mail format.
+If the data to be validated contains UTF-8 characters, you can set the `allowUTF8` option to `true` to allow them.

 ```php
 <?php